johnwaltonvi/wa_parakeet/README.md

 - Use `./scripts/refresh_hotwords.py` to regenerate the hotword TSV and `./scripts/build_kenlm.py` to rebuild the KenLM binary whenever your projects change.
 - ⚠️ NeMo currently exposes only the built-in greedy/beam/MAES decoders for Parakeet-TDT models; if Flashlight integration is unavailable the listener logs a warning and keeps the model default decoder.
 - Punctuation and capitalization post-processing defaults to the NeMo `punctuation_en_bert` model; disable with `--disable-punctuation` or swap via `--punctuation-model`.
+- Emotion detection defaults to `speechbrain/emotion-recognition-wav2vec2-IEMOCAP`; disable with `--disable-emotion`, adjust confidence with `--emotion-threshold`, and add tags using `--emotion-tag`.

+## Emotion-Aware Punctuation

+- Emotion inference is applied to the raw transcript before punctuation so exclamations or tags reflect the detected tone once the punctuation model runs.
+- Supported toggles:
+  - `--emotion-model` – switch to another SpeechBrain-compatible classifier.
+  - `--emotion-threshold` – confidence (0–1) required before adding emphasis (default `0.6`).
+  - `--emotion-tag` – prefix output with `[EMOTION]` when above threshold.
+  - `--disable-emotion` – bypass the SER stage entirely.
+- By default we append `!` when the detector is confident the speaker sounds excited/angry/surprised.
 - `./scripts/parakeet-ptt` accepts overrides:
   - `--decoder-config PATH` – YAML with preset definitions.
   - `--decoder-preset NAME` – preset to load (defaults to `live_fast`).